mgoold/linear_algebra_notes/linear_algebra_tasks.md

 ### Solving Matrices for Ax = b .

-Steps:
+#### Steps:
+* If matrix is square and full rank, use regular Gauss elimination of full matrix.
  * Put matrix "augmented" form, with b as final column in matrix A.
  * Do row elimination to put the matrix in RRE form, changing the "b column" augments as well.
    * If you end up with a 0 row (0 in the pivot) it means that back substitution will not work, and another approach is needed.
  * Restate the RRE form into equations, using the changed values and remaining variables.
  * Use back substitution to solve updated equations.

 #### Matrix Elimination: LU Decomposition

+Steps:

 #### Facts
 * Pivots can never be zero